smherwig/phoenix-fileserver/README.md

 bd-std image
 ------------

-To create a bd-std image, `fs.std.img`, from the contents of `root/`, enter:
+To create a 128 MiB bd-std image, `fs.std.img`, from the contents of `root/`,
+enter:

 ```
 cd ~/src/fileserver/makefs